codelingo/docs/docs/getting-started.md

   $ lingo run review
 ```

-By default, this will step through each occurrence of each Tenet.
+By default, this will step through each occurrence of each Spec.
 For example,

 ```bash
 $ lingo run review